Tech, regulation, and the strange new innovation scorecard at CES 2018

 It’s impossible to overstate the size of the chasm between those two viewpoints.

 Naturally, the CTA falls on the anti-regulatory side of that canyon.
 For additional context, it’s important to remember that the CTA is run by Gary Shapiro, who himself falls somewhere to the far right of right on the political spectrum.
-You can read some of his political musings in the conservative Spectator magazine: “Will Trump Be as Great as Lincoln?“; “Firing Comey Proved Trump Acts Like America’s CEO“; “Why Brexit Is a Win for Brits and the U.S.”
+You can read some of his political musings in the conservative Spectator magazine: “Will Trump Be as Great as Lincoln?,” “Firing Comey Proved Trump Acts Like America’s CEO,” “Why Brexit Is a Win for Brits and the U.S.”

-In that light, reading the methodology of the scorecard, it’s little surprise that it leans heavy on anti-regulation themes for its rankings.
+In that light, it’s little surprise that the scorecard leans heavy on anti-regulation themes for its rankings.
 The category for ridesharing, for instance: “Ridesharing assesses federal laws and regulations affecting ridesharing services.
 A country fares well if it allows ridesharing services to operate free of burdensome federal, provincial, or municipal regulations.”

-This means that France, home to ridesharing unicorn BlaBlaCar and to Chauffer Privée, which was just acquired by Daimler, earns a “D” in this category.
+This means that France, home to ridesharing unicorn BlaBlaCar and to Chauffer Privé, which was just acquired by Daimler, earns a “D” in this category.
 Likewise, India, which is one of the most hotly contested ridesharing markets in the world, thanks to the competition between homegrown Ola and Uber, gets an “F.”

 Likewise for Airbnb-type services: “Short-Term Rentals assesses federal laws and regulations affecting short-term housing rental services.
 As in the Ridesharing category, a country fares well if it allows housing rental services to operate free of burdensome federal, provincial or municipal regulations.”

-As for taxes: “Tax Friendliness ranks the competitiveness of a country’s tax system based on two indicators: its top corporate tax rate according to KPMG (which constitutes 70 percent of a country’s grade in the category), and the imposition of taxes on video streaming services (30 percent of the grade).”
+As for taxes: “Tax Friendliness ranks the competitiveness of a country’s tax system based on two indicators: its top corporate tax rate according to KPMG [which constitutes 70 percent of a country’s grade in the category], and the imposition of taxes on video streaming services [30 percent of the grade].”

-Now why are video streaming taxes given such heavy weight relative to the infinity of other tech products and services?
+Now why are video streaming taxes given such heavy weight relative to the infinite other tech products and services that could be considered?
 No clue.
 Why not single out ecommerce?
 Or some other category of tech?

 Meanwhile, according to the KPMG study, the United States ranks second in the world for highest corporate tax rates.
-KPMG calculates that the U.S. corporate tax rate is 40 percent.
+KPMG calculates the U.S. corporate tax rate at 40 percent.
 I feel confident in saying no corporation in the U.S. pays that.
 The real effective tax rate tends to be in the mid-20s, and with the new tax cuts, it will probably go lower.

-And then there is the abstract “freedom” rankings: “Freedom represents the degree to which a country grants its citizenry certain civil and political freedoms.
+And then there is the abstract Freedom ranking: “Freedom represents the degree to which a country grants its citizenry certain civil and political freedoms.
 The grades are derived by equally weighting select components of CATO Institute’s Human Freedom Index (freedom of movement, religious freedom, and freedom of association, assembly, and civil society) and scores from Freedom House’s Freedom in the World 2017.”

-Now CATO is one of the most well-known libertarian think tanks.
-And Freedom House’s report notes “setbacks” for freedoms in France due to “high-profile terrorist attacks” and because of the rise of Marine LePen’s National Front Party which “frequently praises Vladimir Putin [and] has received financial assistance from Russian sources.”
-Freedom is worried about terrorism, but seems not too bothered by the surge in mass shootings in the U.S.
+CATO is one of the most well-known libertarian think tanks.
+And Freedom House’s report notes “setbacks” for freedoms in France due to “high-profile terrorist attacks” and the rise of Marine LePen’s National Front Party, which “frequently praises Vladimir Putin [and] has received financial assistance from Russian sources.”
+Freedom is worried about terrorism but seems not too bothered by the surge in mass shootings in the U.S.

-Though the U.S. doesn’t look to good in that report either: “After eight years as president, Barack Obama left office with America’s global presence reduced and its role as a beacon of world freedom less certain.
+The U.S. doesn’t fare too well in that category, either: “After eight years as president, Barack Obama left office with America’s global presence reduced and its role as a beacon of world freedom less certain.
 Trump’s positions during 2016 raised fears of a foreign policy divorced from America’s traditional strategic commitments to democracy, human rights, and the rules-based international order that it helped to construct beginning in 1945.”

 Of course, the CTA’s scorecard could have added several other notable categories.
 How about investment in education?
 Patents?
 Quality and cost of health care?
 Social welfare support and unemployment?
 Nope.